 Bucket of Blood

 Lizzie’s mother is dead, and left in the care of her prim older sister, the 15-year-old fears her carefree ways are over.
-But when tragedy strikes her small community in the summer of 1898, Lizzie discovers a sinister web of lies and deception, of murders past and present.
+But when tragedy strikes again, Lizzie discovers a sinister web of lies and deception, of murders past and present.
 Fierce resentments and racial tensions boil beneath the illusion of civilization.
 Soon, Lizzie finds herself ensnared in a secret that stretches from the opium dens of British Columbia and the alleys of San Francisco to the jungles of Panama and beyond — and it’s a secret that the murderer will do anything to protect.

 Mark of the Magpie